for the 2016 CSI/MHC Summer Program in Beijing

 MHC students who complete the program successfully will receive a total of 8 credits.
 These credits count against the maximum of 8 summer school credits that students may use toward the Mount Holyoke degree.
 (Students who have already transferred in some summer credits may petition for an exception to the 8-credit limit.)
 Students from other colleges should consult their home institution about credit transfer.

-The program fee for summer 2016 is $5,500.00.
+The program fee for Summer 2017 is $5,800.00.
 This covers tuition, program and application fees, and accommodations.
 Students will be responsible for their own airfare (estimated at $1,300) and for their meals and personal expenses while in China (estimated at $1,000).

 Mount Holyoke offers a very limited amount of financial aid for the program, available to MHC students only; see the application form for details.
 Students from other colleges should check with their home institutions about financial aid.

 The program is open to students who have completed successfully (B- or better) at least one year of Chinese language in college.
-Students who studied Chinese in high school (or elsewhere) but have not taken the language in college should consult with Prof. Lisha Xu or Prof. Lei Yan to determine whether they meet the requirements for the program.
+Students who studied Chinese in high school (or elsewhere) but have not taken the language in college should consult with Prof. Ying Wang in the Asian Studies Program at Mount Holyoke to determine whether they meet the requirements for the program.
 Students will be placed at the appropriate language level (intermediate or advanced) upon their arrival.

-To apply, submit the program application, which is available as a WORD document or PDF document, and the waiver of liability form to the McCulloch Center for Global Initiatives by Monday, February 1, 2016 (Mount Holyoke students) or by Friday, February 19, 2016 (non-Mount Holyoke students).
+To apply, submit the program application, which is available as a WORD document or PDF document, and the waiver of liability form to the McCulloch Center for Global Initiatives by Wednesday, February 1, 2017.
 The McCulloch Center is located in 108 Dwight Hall; its mailing address is: